arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Using Linux
 <br></br>

 For Portenta X8, the following instructions can help control CAN bus protocol.
-The CAN transceiver is enabled using following command:
+The CAN transceiver is enabled using the following command:

 ```
 echo 164 > /sys/class/gpio/export && echo out > /sys/class/gpio/gpio164/direction && echo 0 > /sys/class/gpio/gpio164/value
 ```

 This command sequence activates the CAN transceiver.
 It does so by exporting _GPIO 164_, setting its direction to "`out`", and then writing a value of "`0`" to it.
-Writing 0 as a value to GPIO 164 means, it will set GPIO to LOW state.
+Writing 0 as a value to GPIO 164 means that it will set the GPIO to a LOW state.

-For Portenta X8, it is possible to use following commands:
+For Portenta X8, it is possible to use the following commands:

 ```
 sudo modprobe can-dev